Wave-optical effects in the microlensing of continuous gravitational waves by star clusters: Discussion

-We close by noting that there are multiple worthwhile avenues for extension of this work.
-For the Galactic sources considered here, the lensing probability is at most a few times $10^{-6}$ for sources located within the Galactic bulge \citep{pac86b,dep01}.
-This probability increases by several orders of magnitude for extragalactic sources, where one might expect anything up to $\lesssim 10^{7}$ microlensing events to take place \citep{pac86}.
+We close by noting that there are multiple avenues for extension of this work.
+For the Galactic sources considered here, the lensing probability is at most a few by $10^{-6}$ for sources within the Galactic bulge \citep{pac86b,dep01}.
+This probability increases by several orders of magnitude for extragalactic sources, {where incoming radiation may be lensed by up to $\lesssim 10^{7}$ individual perturbers \citep{pac86}}.
 While continuous waves from sources at redshifts $z \gg 0$ will not be observable for the foreseeable future, burst signals from merger events are now routinely detected out to cosmological distances \cite[the record holder being GW190521 at a redshift $z = 0.82^{+0.28}_{-0.34}$;][]{ligo20}.
-Designing numerically efficient tools for the study of ever-higher $n$ simulations is thus of astrophysical importance \citep{guo20}.
+Designing numerically efficient tools for the study of ever-higher $n$ simulations is thus of astrophysical importance \citep{guo20} {(see also Sec.
+5.4)}.
 In any case, the results presented here are mostly intended as a proof-of-principle, and thus the lens-plane distributions we have adopted (Figs. \ref{fig:grav25} and \ref{fig:grav250}), while loosely resembling what might be expected of open or globular clusters, are also rather arbitrary.
 It would be interesting to instead model the microlenses based on astrophysical data.
-It would also be worth including the optical scalars $\kappa$ and $\gamma$, which might be sizeable fractions of unity in realistic scenarios \citep{lew10,lew20}.
 Finally, in an effort to better understand the nature of the GWs in strong gravitational fields, one might ambitiously try to extend the PL formalism beyond Newtonian backgrounds described by \eqref{eq:metric}; the lensing theory developed by \cite{hart19} and \cite{cus20} would be useful in this direction.
 More ambitiously still, wave-optical lensing in theories beyond general relativity could also be explored \citep{ezq20}.